 I went tap dancing and then I wound up making dancing shoes!

-Pauline (born 1927) was interviewed in Norwich for WISEArchive on 4th December 2014
+Pauline (born 1927) talking to WISEArchive on 4th December 2014 in Norwich